With coronavirus top of mind for most of the country, and as cases are being…

 The Carson Tahoe Health Clinics at Walmart on College Parkway/Market St. and Topsy Ln are both open.
 The Walmart Clinic in Gardnerville will remain closed until further notice.

-Carson Tahoe Medical Group (CTMG) has rescheduled all annual wellness exams and is utilizing telemedicine through Zoom and telephone to conduct patient follow-up visits.
+Carson Tahoe Medical Group (CTMG) is still open for in-person visited.
+Additionally, they are utilizing telemedicine through Zoom and telephone to conduct patient follow-up visits.

 If you are seeking medical attention regarding something other than respiratory concerns, please visit our Urgent or Emergent Care.